Wondermom » Instant Pot » Beef » Instant Pot Roast With Potatoes and Carrots

 Making this pot roast only requires a few simple ingredients.
 All of these ingredients should be in your pantry and freezer.
 However, if you need to make a quick run to the grocery store you will be able to easily find these items.

-• russet potatoes – I use russet potatoes because they hold up best in the instant pot, however, you could also use an Idaho potato.
+• Russet potatoes – I use russet potatoes because they hold up best in the instant pot.

 The full list of ingredients needed can be found in the recipe card below.